Skip to Content

 Evolution of Snake Teeth

-1. Dietary shifts drove tooth morphology changes
+1. Dietary pressures sculpted tooth morphology

 2. Venom delivery systems emerged independently

-3. Tooth development uncoupled for specialized functions
+3. Tooth formation uncoupled for specialized functions

-4. Continuous replacement guaranteed hunting efficiency
+4. Continuous replacement guaranteed hunting prowess

 Frequently Asked Questions (FAQs)